shredthaGNAR/stars/README.md

 * [scrapewalrus/Google-Shopping-Scraper](https://github.com/scrapewalrus/Google-Shopping-Scraper): This is a python Google Shopping scraper that can scrape all the products by searching for a keyword.
 * [Ibit-to/google-unlocked](https://github.com/Ibit-to/google-unlocked): Google Unlocked browser extension uncensor google search results
 * [milosbunijevac/GoogleDownloader](https://github.com/milosbunijevac/GoogleDownloader): Python: Opens a google search to get the first 10 4k images of the person you enter.
 Downloads images to new folder named after search.
-* [KudoAI/googlegpt](https://github.com/KudoAI/googlegpt): 🤖 Bring the magic of ChatGPT to Google Search (powered by Google Gemma + GPT-4o!)
+* [KudoAI/googlegpt](https://github.com/KudoAI/googlegpt): 🤖 Adds AI to Google Search.
+Ask from any site.
+Powered by Google Gemma + GPT-4o!
 * [fanfare/googleimagesrestored](https://github.com/fanfare/googleimagesrestored): This extension attempts to make Google Images look and feel like it did before they changed everything on August 6th, 2019.
 * [anselm94/googlekeepclone](https://github.com/anselm94/googlekeepclone): A clone of Google Keep with its original Material Design aesthetics
 * [spmbt/googleSearchExtraButtons](https://github.com/spmbt/googleSearchExtraButtons): Google Search Extra Buttons
 * [sunlightworks/gosun_dev](https://github.com/sunlightworks/gosun_dev): Built for GoSun (gosun.co).
 Made with ♥ by Latimer Design.
-* [privacy-tech-lab/gpc-optmeowt](https://github.com/privacy-tech-lab/gpc-optmeowt): Browser extension for opting out from web tracking via GPC
+* [privacy-tech-lab/gpc-optmeowt](https://github.com/privacy-tech-lab/gpc-optmeowt): Privacy browser extension for opting out from web tracking via GPC
 * [saturneric/GpgFrontend](https://github.com/saturneric/GpgFrontend): A free, open-source, robust yet user-friendly, compact and cross-platform tool for OpenPGP encryption.
 It stands out as an exceptional GUI frontend for the modern GnuPG (gpg).
 * [gphoto/gphoto2](https://github.com/gphoto/gphoto2): The gphoto2 commandline tool for accessing and controlling digital cameras.
 * [yinthewind/GPHud](https://github.com/yinthewind/GPHud): None